sebastiansternberg/Kammerentscheidungen-Replication-Code/README.md

 # chamberGFCC

 This Github provides the files necessary to replicate the analysis for the paper *"Are Judges Political Animals After All?
 Quasi-experimental Evidence from the German Federal Constitutional Court"*.
+In the folder in/prepareddata there is are also the final data sets so you do not have to run the code to create the data sets. **chamber_gfcc_analysisdata.dta** is a Stata data set which is ready to use to run the analyses without the pre-processing.

 ## Code